eggheadio/eggo-discord-bot/README.md

 [discord-js-bot-guide](https://github.com/AnIdiotsGuide/discordjs-bot-guide/blob/master/SUMMARY.md)

 [Discord-EmojiToRole](https://github.com/NKN1396/Discord-EmojiToRole) had a lot of initial code that was clipped to get this running.
 It wasn't written for v12, but logically it is pretty solid.

+[Deploy your bot to Heroku](https://shiffman.net/a2z/bot-heroku/) Daniel Shiffman has an awesome tutorial